hipe/tmx/lib/skylab/tan-man/doc/issues.md

-[#048]       what is the deal with the non-orthogonal-ass event interface for remote list [#047]       where to specify local/global, or merge?
+[#048] #open failing on tan init should do porcelain too [#048] #watch what is the deal with the non-orthogonal-ass event interface for remote list [#047] #watch where to specify local/global, or merge?
 [#046]       #trend away from Parameter::Definer etc. and towards lamba args [#045]       #postponed Parameter::Definer (up?), vs Attribute::Definer
-[#044]       #branch-down cli tests (but issue wip) [#043]       #tracking-tag other guys that could benefit from svc [#042]       #done FileUtils as a service (JSON) [#041] #open i don't like how status is implemented with the arrays [#040]       #done make your own SubClient::InstanceMethods to DRY CLI & API [#039]       #done API::Whatever becomes MetaHell::Generic [#038]       #done text_styler away!
+[#044]       #branch-down cli tests (but issue wip) [#043]       #tracking-tag other guys that could benefit from svc [#042]       #done FileUtils as a service (JSON) [#041] #watch i don't like how status is implemented with the arrays [#040]       #done make your own SubClient::InstanceMethods to DRY CLI & API [#039]       #done API::Whatever becomes MetaHell::Generic [#038]       #done text_styler away!